rory-bedford/antelop-docs/docs/source/ui/installation.rst

 Configuration
 """""""""""""

-On first use, you'll need to run `antelop-config` to configure your app.
+On first use, you'll need to run `antelop-config` to configure your app, or alternatively, run `antelop` to be directed to a graphical configuration tool.
 This process includes linking antelop to your lab's database, your compute cluster, and local storage.

 In order, the steps are: